mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 - `componentClassName` -> `className` [codemod]
 - `closeDialogOnContentClick` -> `closeMenuOnItemClick` [codemod]
-- Removed `disabledReason`, use `tooltipContent` instead
+- Removed `disabledReason`, use `tooltipContent` instead [codemod]

-### ModalHeader

-- `hideCloseButton` removed due to UX decision, Modals should always have a close button [codemod]

 ### Modal

-- `hideCloseButton` removed due to UX decision, Modals should always have a close button [codemod]
+- Modal no longer have the ability to have a close button due to UX decision
+  - Removed `hideCloseButton` prop which is not needed anymore [codemod]
 - Modal will not render if `show` is false
   - `unmountOnClose` removed, modal will always unmount on close [codemod]

+### ModalHeader

+- Modal no longer have the ability to have a close button due to UX decision
+  - Removed `hideCloseButton` prop which is not needed anymore [codemod]

 ### RadioButton